rootstrap/blog/GUIDE.md

 ### The cover image

 Always try to include a cover image at the beginning of the post, as it helps catching the attention of the reader.
+Here are some links to find images: https://unsplash.com, https://www.pexels.com.
+Remember that they should be public.

 ### The introduction